 Vermont law enforcement agencies have participated in the annual CIOT (Day and Night) campaigns since 2002.
-During the past 17 years, all available resources have been deployed and supported by use of data to determine areas of low seat belt usage and high, unrestrained crash locations.
+During the past 18 years, all available resources have been deployed and supported by use of data to determine areas of low seat belt usage and high, unrestrained crash locations.

 The number of agencies participating in the HVE campaigns has leveled off to approximately 80% of all Vermont law enforcement agencies.
-During 2017-2018 the seat belt use rate has increased from 84.5% in 2017 to 89.8% in 2018.
+During 2018-2019 the seat belt use rate remained relatively steady with a slight decrease from 89.8% in 2018 to 89.3%.
 The national CIOT enforcement campaigns are a key to Vermont's Occupant Protection (OP) Program.
 Funding is provided to partnering agencies to engage in OP enforcement, including child passenger safety seats and education throughout each year.
 The OP projects are specifically based on data, supported by crash mapping explicitly identifying those high crash areas involving unbelted/unrestrained occupants.

-SHSO has identified specific geographic areas which historically have low belt use.
+The SHSO has identified specific geographic areas which historically have low belt use.
 These areas tend to be rural/agricultural areas connected by rural roadways.
+Vermont has a vast network of rural roads with 14,174 Total Miles of Local and State Roadways.
+High crash locations on these rural roadways are reviewed before planning enforcement details.
 Vermont law enforcement officials conduct OP enforcement in these areas.
 Ongoing and periodic enforcement is conducted day and night, especially May through September when data shows a higher rate of unbelted fatalities occur.